Skip to content ↓

 Persistent lateness

 It is not acceptable for pupils to persistently arrive late to school (whether before or after the register has closed) as this not only hinders their progress but also disrupts the learning of others.
-The pupil support and Attendance Team will monitor late arrivals and follow this up through:
+The pupil support and attendance team will monitor late arrivals and follow this up through:

 • Detentions issued